-Moderate drinking of alcohol can be good to one’s health.
-In fact, there are studies that showed that moderate drinkers live longer compared to those who abstain oron alcohol.
+Moderate drinking of alcohol can be good for one’s health.
+In fact, there are studies that showed that moderate drinkers live longer compared to those who abstain or binge on alcohol.
 Moderate drinkers of alcoholic beverages such as wine, beer, liquor or distilled spirits, have fewer strokes and heart attacks.
 They are also less likely to experience peripheral artery disease, high blood pressure, hypertension, Alzheimer’s disease or even the common cold.

 There is no doubt that moderate alcohol consumption has numerous health benefits.
 But what if moderation turned into heavy use?
 Read on to learn some of the negative health effects of excessive alcohol consumption.

 People who excessively drink alcoholic beverages daily have a high risk of developing a major depressive disorder.
 In many cases, a great number of suicidal people are alcoholics.
 Many studies showed the correlation between alcoholism and anxiety, depression and panic disorder.
 This is because alcohol tends to dampen the activation of brain networks that are responsible for normal emotional processing.